Two Fluid Quantum Bouncing Cosmology I: Theoretical Model: Perfect fluid quantum bounce

 Having described the parametrization of the contracting phase, we now relate those parameters to the quantities used to describe the expanding universe and current observations.
-Our strategy is to anchor the contracting branch to the expanding one by matching the magnitude of the Hubble parameter.
-Concretely, we define $a_0$ on the contracting branch and $\tilde a_0$ on the expanding branch through the condition $|H(a_0)| = \tilde H(\tilde a_0) \equiv H_0$, where $H_0$ is the present-day Hubble rate.
+Our strategy is to fix the reference scale by matching the magnitude of the Hubble parameter.
+Concretely, we define $\tilde a_0$ on the contracting branch and relate it to the present expanding scale factor $a_0$ through the condition $|H(\tilde a_0)| = H(\tilde a_0) \equiv H_0$.
 This provides a common reference point without introducing additional arbitrary scales or assuming any dynamical continuity across the bounce.

 In practice, we describe both background solutions by expressing the Hubble parameter as a function of the scale factor.
 Since the scale factor alone does not distinguish between expansion ($H>0$) and contraction ($H<0$), we introduce a notational convention: quantities without a tilde refer to the contracting branch, while tilded quantities refer to the expanding one.
 Accordingly, $H(a)$ denotes the Hubble function during contraction, and $\tilde H(a)$ the same function evaluated along the expanding solution.